An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 For configurations containing $K$ solitons, individual trajectories must be disambiguated from the aggregate peak data.
 This is accomplished through amplitude-based sorting at each time instant: letting $\{(x_k^{(n)}, A_k^{(n)})\}_{k=1}^{K_n}$ denote the $K_n$ peaks detected at time $t_n$ with positions $x_k^{(n)}$ and amplitudes $A_k^{(n)}$, these are reordered such that $A_1^{(n)} \geq A_2^{(n)} \geq \cdots \geq A_{K_n}^{(n)}$.
 The $k$-th soliton track is then defined as the sequence $\{(t_n, x_k^{(n)})\}$ across all times where at least $k$ peaks were detected.
 This ranking scheme exploits the amplitude-velocity ordering inherent to KdV solitons: since taller solitons propagate faster according to equation~\eqref{eq:soliton_velocity}, amplitude rank provides a consistent identifier even through collision events where spatial ordering temporarily inverts.
+The same amplitude-rank ordering is a well-known feature of oceanic internal solitary wave packets, where the leading wave is typically the largest~\cite{ref-46,ref-48}.

 The propagation velocity of each tracked soliton is determined by linear regression of position against time.
 For the $k$-th soliton trajectory restricted to a temporal window $[t_a, t_b]$ containing $N_k$ data points, the measured velocity $v_k^{\text{meas}}$ minimizes the sum of squared residuals: